pass-by-reference/doc-to-renpy/README.md

 A simple script to convert contents of a word doc to renpy text format.

+Use for renpy version 8.3.2

-Ensure you have atleast python version 3.8.10
+Ensure you have atleast python version 3.12.6

 # Installation